Kanartic vs MrCool vs Senville: Which DIY heat pump should you choose in Canada? (2026)

 Here is our recommendation based on your situation:

-You are in southern Ontario or British Columbia
+You are in Southern Ontario or British Columbia

 → MrCool or Kanartic are two good options.
 The milder climate makes the differences less critical.